fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 already use it for talking to the STS service in the single-tenant version of workload identity as well, e.g. `Bucket`.
 We propose using this field for specifying the proxy to use when talking to the STS service also in the multi-tenant version of workload identity.
-Because we would introduce the field `spec.sts.endpoint`, we propose introducing also the field `spec.sts.proxySecretRef` with the effect of overriding the proxy specified in `spec.proxySecretRef` when present (this field would be optional).

 Finally, the `Kustomization` API uses Key Management Services (KMS) for decrypting SOPS-encrypted secrets.
-We propose adding the optional field `spec.decryption.key` with the following fields:

-* `spec.decryption.key.provider`: One of `aws`, `azure` or `gcp`.
-Required.
-* `spec.decryption.key.serviceAccountName`: The name of the Kubernetes `ServiceAccount` to use for accessing the KMS service.
-Optional, when not present the controller `ServiceAccount` is used, i.e. single-tenant workload identity.
-We can't use `spec.serviceAccountName` here because the `Kustomization` API already uses this field for specifying the `ServiceAccount` to use for applying resources, and we wouldn't know if the field is set to be used for decryption with multi-tenant workload identity, or only for applying resources under impersonation but decrypting with single-tenant workload identity.

-The field `spec.decryption.key` would be mutually exclusive with the field `spec.decryption.secretRef`, which can be validated using a CEL expression in the `x-kubernetes-validations` feature of CRDs.
+We propose adding the optional field `spec.decryption.key` with the required sub-field `.provider`: One of `aws`, `azure` or `gcp`.
+The field `spec.decryption.key` would be mutually exclusive with the field `spec.decryption.secretRef`, and this rule can be validated by the Kubernetes API using a CEL expression in the `x-kubernetes-validations` feature of CRDs.

 ### Workload Identity Library